mihnita/java-color-loggers/README.md

 ### SLF4J

-Nothing special about it, you configure the logger "underneath it" (jdk or log4j).
+Nothing special about it, you configure the logger "underneath it" (jdk or log4j or logback).

 ## Building